BerMacJrs/Bayfield_Anglers_Association_WP/README.md

 # Bayfield Anglers Association Web Project :shark:

 Welcome!
-This is the repository of official website development of the Bayfield Anglers Association designed by Bernardo Macapagal in coordination with Justin Brunner.
-This includes the design elements, branding, elements, and website layout.
+This is the repository of official website development of the Bayfield Anglers Association, designed by Bernardo Macapagal in coordination with Justin Brunner.
+This includes the design elements, branding features, interactive elements, and overall website layout.
 Thanks for stopping by!

 ![BAA Readme Photo](/images/BAA_Readme_V1.png)